KamRon-67/jrdev.io/_posts/2020-12-07-JavaScript-Prototype.md

 ## The breakdown

 I was noticing that JavaScript was playing by different rules than C# or Java.
 Side note: I do Java sometimes when needed but not as I used to back in college.
-Back in my day, Java was the golden child, and everything we implemented in it.
+Back in my day, Java was the golden child, and we implemented in it.
 The C++ religion was dying down, and this took its place.
 It is interesting to see the same pattern happen with python.
-My professor Dr. Hang Chen (a very sharp man who took little bs, and I had a ton to give) at the time had the view that using Java was making us softer coders and real coders used C++ or C. It is just funny to see this same idea come up in a new era with js and python versus other compiled languages back to prototypes.
+My professor Dr. Hang Chen (a very sharp man who took little bs.
+Then there was me, and I had a ton to give) at the time had the view that using Java was making us softer coders and real coders used C++ or C. It is just funny to see this same idea come up in a new era with js and python versus other compiled languages.
+Okay back to prototypes.
 I was attacking this with the mindset of a Java/C# coder.

 ## The What